HwWobbe/Wip-Main/README.md

       - progress with microsoft Mail is apparent
         - Archive subfolders are promising
   - Toma interface with Sonny
+    - 052: to what extent does Lz need to be involved in the upload process
+      - just to request the area and frequencey & to do payments?
     - 0517: de-dup progress ?
     - 0503:
       - recording notes ?
 Review the submitted Minutes